 - Ovinomancer later got a reprint and shout-outs in the Time Spiral block in the form of Ovinize (Transforms target into a sheep) and Pongify (Transforms target into a giant ape).
 Shadowmoor has Snakeform (Transforms target into a snake).
 Unglued has Fowl Play(Transforms target into a chicken).
 Mechanically similar "restraining" cards can instead represent a new state of mind or magical bindings.
 There are a few cards that turn the target into something nonliving.
 Some polymorphs can be undone (enchantments that can be destroyed), others are permanent (because they remove the original creature from the game and replace it with something else).

 - Then there's Mass Polymorph which (at least in terms of flavor) transforms all your creatures into other creatures basically at random.

-- Calvin was once turned into an owl by the Transmogrifier Gun, but accepted it when he realized that he wouldn't have to go to school.
-He was actually disappointed when the transmogrification wore off.
+- Calvin is once turned into an owl by the Transmogrifier Gun, but accepts it when he realizes that he won't have to go to school.
+He is actually disappointed when the transmogrification wears off.

-- He once used it to turn himself into a tiger, he ended up looking like a shorter Hobbes
+- Calvin once uses it to turn himself into a tiger; he ends up looking like a shorter Hobbes.

 - In some of the Witch Hazel stories in Little Lulu, Hazel often transforms Lulu (or a nameless girl who is drawn as Lulu) into various things, such as a cat, a parrot, a monkey, a mermaid, a mouse (twice), and even a water pipe!